The computational complexity of knot genus in a fixed 3-manifold: Introduction

 A crucial step in the proof of Theorem \ref{thurston ball} is to bound the number of vertices and faces of the Thurston norm ball of the manifold $X$.
 The following result gives this, assuming that we have a good bound on the Thurston norm of a collection of surfaces that form a basis for $H_2(X, \partial X; \mathbb{R})$.

 \begin{thm} Let $X$ be a compact orientable 3-manifold, and let $m$ be a natural number.
 Assume that there exist properly immersed oriented surfaces $S_1 , \cdots, S_b$ in $X$ such that their homology classes form a basis for $H_2(X, \partial X; \mathbb{R}) $, and for each $1 \leq i \leq b$ we have $|\chi_-(S_i)| \leq m$.
 Denote by $W$ the subspace of $H^1(X ; \mathbb{R})$ with trivial Thurston norm.
 The number of facets of the unit ball for the induced Thurston norm on $H^1(X ; \mathbb{R})/W$ is at most $(2m+1)^b$, where $b = b_1(X)$ is the first Betti number of $X$.
-Hence, the number of vertices is at most $(2m+1)^{b^2}$ and the number of faces is at most $b(2m+1)^{b^2}$. \end{thm} For the definition of $\chi_-(S)$, see Section \ref{Sec:ThurstonNorm}.
-The proof of Theorem \ref{number of faces} uses the fact, due to Thurston \cite{thurston1986norm}, that the vertices of the dual unit ball of the Thurston norm are integral.
+Hence, the number of vertices is at most $(2m+1)^{b^2}$ and the number of faces is at most $b(2m+1)^{b^2}$. \end{thm} The proof of Theorem \ref{number of faces} uses the fact, due to Thurston \cite{thurston1986norm}, that the vertices of the dual unit ball of the Thurston norm are integral.
 See Theorem \ref{lattice points} for a result that gives an upper bound on the number of these integral points.
+In \cite{cooper2009thurston}, Cooper and Tillmann gave an exponential upper bound for the number of vertices of the Thurston norm ball as a function of the number of tetrahedra in a triangulation.
+This implies an exponential type upper bound on the number of faces.
+In the absence of an upper bound for the first Betti number, the total number of faces of the Thurston norm ball can in fact be exponentially large in terms of the number of tetrahedra.
+For example one can take the 3-manifold $M_n$ to be the complement of a link $L_n$ in the 3-sphere, where $L_n$ is the union of $n$ copies $K_1, \cdots, K_n$ of the same fixed non-trivial knot $K$ and with $K_i$ lying in disjoint balls.
+Then $M_n$ has a triangulation with $O(n)$ tetrahedra, and the number of faces of the Thurston norm ball of $M_n$ is $3^n+1$.

 (6) Constructing a basis for the subspace of the second homology with trivial Thurston norm.